 The following are some steps you can take to help reduce the risk for concussions in children.
-You'll also find a short video of our experts addressing the most common myths about concussions.

 Use child safety seats and seat belts

 Car crashes are a major cause of concussion and other types of brain injuries for children.
 When riding in motor vehicles, all occupants should use age-appropriate restraints such as child safety seats, booster seats and seat belts.
 In the past decade, the increased use of these safety devices has dramatically decreased the number of children dying or suffering serious injuries in car crashes.

 Research shows childhood concussion is most common between the ages of 11 and 15 years, and that half of childhood concussions are sports-related.
 Look for youth sports programs that focus on honing agility, eye-hand coordination and general conditioning — the skills that should be developed in the 6- to 12-year-old age range to become competitive in high school and college.
 Delay entry into contact sports programs that allow deliberate hitting until later in adolescence or look for programs that limit the amount of full-contact practice.

 Adolescent, or high school-age athletes, are better equipped cognitively to learn proper techniques that do not expose them or others to unnecessary dangerous contact.
 Also, these athletes usually have better access to skilled, professional coaches that can teach proper techniques that lead to “safe hits.”